jusgowiturs/DSD_Activities/prathemesh/Week_1.md

     ---

-9. An Arithmetic Logic Unit (ALU) often combines the results of several independent operation units (like an adder, a subtractor, an AND unit, and an OR unit).
+9.
-   1. What combinational component is used to select one of these four results as the final ALU output?
+   1. An Arithmetic Logic Unit contains several independent processing units (Adder, AND gate, OR gate, etc.) that calculate results simultaneously.
+Which combinational component is typically placed at the output stage to select exactly one of these results as the final ALU output?
+    * A. Decoder
+    * B. Encoder
+    * C. Multiplexer
+    * D. Register
-   2. If this ALU were expanded to include 8 different operations, how many select lines would this selection component require?
+   2. If this ALU were expanded to include 8 different operations, how many select lines are required to choose the correct output?(Numerical Answer)

     ---

-10. You are given a single positive-edge triggered D-flip-flop (D-FF).
-The inputs CLK and D are shown in the waveform below.
-Draw the output Q, assuming Q is initially 0.
-    **Wavediagram required**
+10. A D-Flip-Flop is positive-edge triggered.
+    * Initial State: $Q = 0$.
+    * At $T=10ns$ (Clock rising edge), $D=1$.
+    * At $T=15ns$ (Clock falling edge), $D=0$.
+    * At $T=20ns$ (Clock rising edge), $D=0$.

+      What is the value of Q at T=18ns?

+    * A. 0
+    * B. 1
+    * C. High Impedance (Z)
+    * D. Unknown (X)

     ---

-11. You are given a positive-edge triggered D-FF with a Clock Enable (CE) pin.
-The register only updates its value if CE is high at the positive edge of the clock.
-The inputs CLK, CE, and D are shown below.
-Draw the output Q, assuming Q is initially 0. **Wavediagram needed**
+11. A D-Flip-Flop has a Clock Enable (CE) pin.
+The register updates only if CE is HIGH at the rising edge of the clock.
+    * Initial Q = 0.
+    * Clock Edge 1: $D=1, CE=0$
+    * Clock Edge 2: $D=1, CE=1$
+    * Clock Edge 3: $D=0, CE=0$
+    <br> What is the value of Q after Clock Edge 3?

+      * A. 0
+      * B. 1
+      * C. Z
+      * D. X

      ---

-12. a CPU's Register File have 4 registers.
+12. Regarding the design of a CPU Register File with 4 registers ($R0 - R3$), which of the following statements are TRUE?(MSQ)
-    1. Explain how a multiplexer is used for the read operation .
-How many select lines would be needed for a 4-register file?
-    2. Explain how a decoder (implied by the write select logic) is used for the write operation .
-What other signal is necessary to prevent the register from changing on every clock cycle?
+    * A. A Multiplexer is used to select which register data to read onto the output bus.
+    * B. A Decoder is used to select which register to enable for writing.
+    * C. To address 4 registers, the Read Select line must be 2 bits wide.
+    * D. To address 4 registers, the Write Select line must be 4 bits wide.

     ---

-13. Explain the concept of concurrency  in Hardware Description Languages.
-How does the behavior of the following two Verilog `assign` statements fundamentally differ from the same statements written in a sequential programming language like C?
+13. Consider the following Verilog code:
     ```
     assign t1 = a & b;  // Statement 1
     assign y  = t1 | c; // Statement 2
     ```
+    Unlike C programming, how does Verilog treat these lines?
+    * A. Line 1 is always executed before Line 2.
+    * B. They execute concurrently; if c changes, Line 2 evaluates immediately, regardless of Line 1.
+    * C. They execute sequentially; Line 2 only evaluates after Line 1 finishes.
+    * D. Line 2 cannot evaluate until t1 is stable.

     ---

-14. In the code from Q13, if the input `c` changes, which `assign` statement(s) are re-evaluated?
-If the input `a` changes, which `assign` statement(s) are re-evaluated?
+14. In the code above, which assign statements will be re-evaluated if the input `a` changes logic state?
+    * A. Only Statement 1
+    * B. Only Statement 2
+    * C. Statement 1, and subsequently Statement 2 (if t1 changes)
+    * D. Neither statement

     ---

-15. Name and briefly describe the three Verilog modeling styles discussed in the lecture.
+15. Which of the following are recognized modeling styles in Verilog?(MSQ)
+    * A. Dataflow Modeling
+    * B. Behavioral Modeling
+    * C. Structural Modeling
+    * D. Physical Modeling

     ---

-16. What is the "Rule of Thumb" for using blocking (=) versus non-blocking (<=) assignments?
-Which is preferred for modeling combinational logic , and which is preferred for modeling sequential logic?
+16. According to the standard "Rule of Thumb" for synthesis, which assignment operator should be used for modeling Sequential Logic (e.g., Flip-Flops)?
+    * A. Blocking assignment (=)
+    * B. Non-blocking assignment (<=)
+    * C. Continuous assignment (assign)
+    * D. Equality operator (==)

     ---

-17. What specific hardware components will a synthesis tool infer from the following Verilog constructs?
+17. Match the Verilog construct to the hardware component a synthesis tool would typically infer.
     1.  `assign y = (s == 0) ? a : b;`
     2.  `always @(posedge clk)`
+    * A. 1 $\rarr$ D-Flip-Flop, 2 $\rarr$ Multiplexer
+    * B. 1 $\rarr$ Multiplexer, 2 $\rarr$ D-Flip-Flop
+    * C. 1 $\rarr$ Latch, 2 $\rarr$ Register
+    * D. 1 $\rarr$ Decoder, 2 $\rarr$ Counter

     ---

-18. Explain the difference between Simulation and Synthesis.
-Can all Verilog code that simulates correctly also be synthesized into hardware?
-Provide an example from the lecture slides of a Verilog construct that is used for simulation but is not synthesizable.
+18. Which of the following Verilog constructs are generally NOT synthesizable (used for simulation only)?(MSQ)
+    * A. `initial` blocks
+    * B. `#10` (Delays)
+    * C. `always @(posedge clk)`
+    * D. `$display` statements

     ---

-19. What is the purpose of a test bench?
-What does it mean for a test bench to be "self-checking"?
+19. What does it mean for a test bench to be "Self-Checking"?
+    * A. It generates a waveform file for manual inspection.
+    * B. It automatically computes expected outputs and compares them against the DUT (Design Under Test) outputs, printing errors if they mismatch.
+    * C. It synthesizes the design into gates to check for timing errors.
+    * D. It fixes syntax errors in the Verilog code automatically.

      ---

-20. ASICs (Application-Specific Integrated Circuits) are custom-designed chips.
-What are two major advantages of using an FPGA for prototyping a design instead of manufacturing an ASIC?
+20. What are the major advantages of using an FPGA for prototyping compared to manufacturing a custom ASIC?(MSQ)
+    * A. Lower Non-Recurring Engineering (NRE) costs.
+    * B. Faster time-to-market.
+    * C. Higher maximum clock frequency than ASIC.
+    * D. Ability to fix logic bugs by updating the bitstream.

     ---

-21. What is the fundamental programmable logic component in an FPGA, abbreviated as LUT?
-How does this component's structure allow it to implement any Boolean function of its inputs?
+21. The fundamental programmable logic component in an FPGA is the LUT.
+How does a 4-input LUT implement a boolean function?
+    * A. It uses mechanical switches to rewire gates.
+    * B. It acts as a small RAM (16x1 bits) storing the Truth Table of the function.
+    * C. It uses a processor to calculate the boolean algebra equation.
+    * D. It constructs the function using only NAND gates.

     ---

-22. Besides programmable logic (CLBs), FPGAs include dedicated, pre-built hardware blocks known as "hard IP macros"  for performance and efficiency.
-Name two examples of these blocks.
+22. Modern FPGAs contain "Hard IP" (dedicated silicon blocks) to improve efficiency.
+Which of the following are examples of Hard IP commonly found in FPGAs?
+    * A. Block RAM (BRAM)
+    * B. DSP Slices (Multipliers)
+    * C. LUTs (Look Up Tables)
+    * D. Clock Management Tiles (PLL/MMCM)

+---

+## Answers:
+1. 4
+2. A
+3. 256
+4. B
+5. C
+6. 3
+7. A, C
+8. 38.4 ns
+9. C; 3
+10. B
+11. B
+12. A, B, C
+13. B
+14. C
+15. A, B, C
+16. B
+17. B
+18. A, B, D
+19. B
+20. A, B, D
+21. B
+22. A, B, D